Alexjblom/SSIcomms/Functional_description_ver2.md

 2. The principle of verify the verifier
 3. Exchange of payment tokens during internet communications sessions

-As its SIP mdule, SSIComms uses SYLK Suite and as its SSI module AnimoMobile SDK, a javascript Aries mobile agent.
+As its SIP module, SSIComms uses SYLK Suite and as its SSI module AnimoMobile SDK, a javascript Aries mobile agent.
 The business module was built on purpose for this project The diagram below illustrates how all of this fits together.

 ![SSIComms_structure_diagram_ver2](https://user-images.githubusercontent.com/50589812/156152040-dea0e556-24a7-46b6-b836-3aa3f3156a0f.svg)